 Springtime has arrived!
 It is a natural time for growth, renewal and regeneration.
 As green buds peak out, all of nature is coming alive to regenerate itself.
-Just as in nature, spring is a time renew and regenerate after the cold winter.
+Just as in nature, spring is a time renew and regenerate and restore your Qi after the cold winter.
 It is a time for us to reach outward, develop deeper roots and remain flexible in the wind.

 In the body, that means paying attention to your spine, limbs and joints, as well as muscles, ligaments and tendons.
 It also means paying attention to your liver, which works to detoxify the blood and make bile to help metabolize carbohydrates, fats and proteins.

 It is a healthy time to rid your system of the toxins that were stored in your body over the winter months.
 Our bodies are programmed to store fat along with toxins during the cold winter.
 When the weather changes, our bodies begin to metabolize more efficiently, making it a safer time to shed yourself of this toxic load.

 In Chinese Medicine, spring is a time to support our liver and gallbladder.
 It is not only a time to release physical toxins, but also a time to release toxic emotions such as anger and frustration.
 This is why you may feel yourself becoming a bit more irritated this time of year.